Thomas McMahon (bishop)

-Thomas McMahon (born 17 June 1936, in Dorking, Surrey) is an English Roman Catholic bishop.
-From 1980 to 2014, he was the Bishop of Brentwood; he is currently Bishop Emeritus.
+Thomas McMahon (17 June 1936 – 24 November 2025) was an English Roman Catholic bishop.
+From 1980 to 2014, he was the Bishop of Brentwood.

-Life
+Background

 McMahon grew up in Harlow and attended St. Bede's Grammar School, Manchester, before training for the priesthood at St. Sulpice, Paris.
 He was ordained on 28 November 1959 at the seminary in Wonersh.

 He was appointed an assistant priest in Colchester, where he served for five years.
-From 1964 to 1969 he was appointed to Westcliff-on-Sea, and then became parish priest of Stock (where he continues to live as parish priest).
+From 1964 to 1969 he was appointed to Westcliff-on-Sea, and then became parish priest of Stock.
 From 1972 to 1980 he served as Chaplain to Essex University.
 He was a member of the National Ecumenical Commission.

 On 16 June 1980, Pope John Paul II appointed Fr McMahon as the Bishop of Brentwood.
-On 17 July 1980 Cardinal Basil Hume consecrated him as a bishop.
-He has been a member of I.C.E.L. (representing the Bishops of England and Wales on the Episcopal Board) since 1983.
-He was Chairman of the Bishops' Pastoral Liturgy Committee from 1983 to 1997, and has been Chairman of the Bishops' Church Music Committee since 1985.
+On 17 July 1980, Cardinal Basil Hume consecrated him as a bishop.
+He was a member of I.C.E.L. (representing the Bishops of England and Wales on the Episcopal Board) from 1983.
+He was Chairman of the Bishops' Pastoral Liturgy Committee from 1983 to 1997, and was Chairman of the Bishops' Church Music Committee from 1985.

+McMahon died at his home in Stock, on 24 November 2025, at the age of 89.

 Work in the diocese

 McMahon was Chairman of the Brentwood Diocesan Ecumenical Commission in 1979.
-Brentwood is the only diocese in the country with boundaries that are co-terminous to the Anglican Diocese and there is very close co-operation on both a personal and pastoral level between the two bishops.
-They meet every month in the early morning for an hour's prayer, followed by a working breakfast.
-They undertake many joint engagements in their dioceses.
+Brentwood is the only Catholic diocese in the country with boundaries that are co-terminous to the corresponding Anglican Diocese (the Diocese of Chelmsford) and there was very close co-operation on both a personal and pastoral level between the two bishops.
+They met every month in the early morning for an hour's prayer, followed by a working breakfast.
+They undertook many joint engagements in their dioceses.

 Brentwood has five ecumenical parishes where there is shared ownership of the church between the denominations; two shared primary schools and there is also a joint pilgrimage each year to the Chapel of St Peter-on-the-Wall, Bradwell.
-McMahon was Chairman of the Essex Church Leaders Consultative Council from 1984 to 1993, and he is a member of the Barking Church Leaders Group and the London Church Leaders Group.
+McMahon was Chairman of the Essex Church Leaders Consultative Council from 1984 to 1993, and he was a member of the Barking Church Leaders Group and the London Church Leaders Group.

-McMahon is patron of a number of groups and organisations, notably Vice-President of Pax Christi since 1987.
+McMahon was patron of a number of groups and organisations, notably vice-president of Pax Christi since 1987.
 He was a founder member of the Movement for Christian Democracy and together with Lord Alton visited refugee camps and homes in Albania in September 1999.

-McMahon takes special interest in all areas of pastoral work.
-He has been involved with various developments in the diocese, including the establishment of the Justice and Peace Commission; Social Welfare Commission; Youth Commission and the Diocesan Pastoral Centre at New Hall and the Diocesan House of Prayer at Brentwood.
+McMahon took special interest in all areas of pastoral work.
+He was involved with various developments in the diocese, including the establishment of the Justice and Peace Commission; Social Welfare Commission; Youth Commission and the Diocesan Pastoral Centre at New Hall and the Diocesan House of Prayer at Brentwood.